John Roest

 • processing RTSP or IP camera streams

-• deploying the detector on edge devices such as NVIDIA Jetson platforms
+• deploying on edge hardware such as NVIDIA Jetson platforms

-Because detection, visualization, and data handling are cleanly separated, such extensions remain manageable.
+Detection, visualization, and data handling are cleanly separated, so extensions remain localized.

 import time